oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

         - Azure Key Vault URI (if azurevault)
         - Base64 Encoded password (if base64)
         - GCP resource name (if gcpsecretmanager)
-        - Secret path (if hcpdedicatedvault)
+        - Secret path (if hcpvaultdedicated)
-        - Application name (if hcpvault)
+        - Application name (if hcpvaultsecret)
         - Text
 - field_name (HCP Vault Dedicated only)
     - Mandatory
     - Description: Specifies the key within the secret JSON object to retrieve the password value.
       For example, if the secret contains `{ "db-password": "mypassword" }`, setting `field_name: "db-password"` will extract `"mypassword"`.
-- secret_name (HCP Vault Secrets only)
-    - Mandatory
-    - Description: Specifies the name of the secret key to be retrieved from the application in HCP Vault Secrets.
 - authentication
     - Optional
     - Possible Values